Honeymoon in Cuba

 Take a salsa dance lesson or maybe learn some Spanish.
 Don’t miss the town of Cienfuegos and history buffs will love a visit to the Bay of Pigs.

-Head to Pinar del Rio and to the Valley of Viñales to hike the Sierra de Los Organos mountains and visit the tobacco farms for the famed cigars.
+Head to Pinar del Rio and to the Valley of Viñales to hike the Sierra de los Órganos mountains and visit the tobacco farms for the famed cigars.

 Explore the Afro-Cuban city of Santiago de Cuba and follow in the revolutionary footsteps of Che Guevara & Fidel Castro with a hike in the Sierra Maestra National Park.